The Iraq Water Project

 The primary goal of the Iraq Water Project has been to save lives.

-The second, but equally important goal of the original IWP was to educate the American people about the devastating effects a decade of sanctions had on the average citizens of Iraq and to force an end to these sanctions against Iraq.
+The second, but equally important goal of the original IWP was to inform the American people about the devastating effects a decade of sanctions had on the average citizens of Iraq and to force an end to these sanctions against Iraq.

 Before this latest war, and in calamitous consequence of earlier US policy, Iraq was a social and environmental disaster in the making.
 Now it is a social and environmental disaster, assembled and delivered.